surabhisinha121/Az-ECDC-CovidSpreadAnalytics/readme.md

-Initialized by Azure Data Factory!
+testing  CICD pipeline in ADF Initialized by Azure Data Factory!